ViiEx/nvim/README.md

 I'm developing `web` and `mobile` apps daily so my configs are surrounding this part the most.

+This configuration is always updating with new staff, fixes (it needs a few or many ٩(◕‿◕｡)۶) and features I steal...
+I mean borrowing from other people.

 ## Installation

 Make sure you create a backup of your existing `NeoVim` config in case you already have one.